Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/experimental/README.md

 - Execute the cells in the notebook to Register Machine Learning Services Resource Provider and create a workspace. (*instructions in notebook*)

 ### 5. Running Samples
-- Please make sure you use the Python [conda env:azure_automl] kernel when trying the sample Notebooks.
+- Please make sure you use the Python [conda env:azure_automl_experimental] kernel when trying the sample Notebooks.
 - Follow the instructions in the individual notebooks to explore various features in automated ML.

 ### 6. Starting jupyter notebook manually